The Call of the Wild (soundtrack): Background

 In January 2019, it was announced that John Powell would compose the film's score, after previously working with Sanders on the DreamWorks Animation film How to Train Your Dragon (2010).
 Sanders considered him as the right choice, for "his ability to transport us so fully to a time and place" as the film is set during the Gold rush days at Yukon in the 1890s.
 The music needed to be something "folksy", while Powell called it "immigrant music, a kind of music that seemed to be part of that world".
-Thus, the score utilizes banjos, accordions, mandolins, guitars, fiddles and harmonium.
+Thus, the score uses banjos, accordions, mandolins, guitars, fiddles and harmonium.

 Powell stated that most immigrants from France and Ireland, would take banjos and accordions due to their mobility.
 Hence, those instruments along with Irish and native American flutes along with penny whistles round out the ethnic soundscape.
-Further, he utilized English and Scottish flavors to provide a rhythmic dance-like movement.
+Further, he used English and Scottish flavors to provide a rhythmic dance-like movement.
 He stated "[The music] can be very slow because people are just talking, or very fast because people are in peril, but dance is, to me, very much the sound of music."
 He referenced the barn dance sequence from Seven Brides for Seven Brothers (1954) where a phrase from the song "Bless Your Beautiful Hide" was incorporated organically.

 Sanders stated that music served as the voice of Buck in the critical moments.
 Numerous themes underline the aspects of the story, but Buck's "work tune" was described the most fun, Powell had worked, as the theme involved an ensemble of 12 banjos, adding "It's about the toughness of work and the nobility of running".
 Powell also employed 12 session guitarists, who worked with world-renowned artists to perform passages on acoustic guitar and mandolin.
 While the score accompanied Buck's worlds, Powell also composed music of "regret and loss" for Thornton (Harrison Ford) as he was "the facilitator of Buck's launch into a world that he can be authentic in."
-He also utilized a disquieting sound for the mysterious giant black wolf which Buck can see.
+He also used a disquieting sound for the mysterious giant black wolf which Buck can see.

 The score was recorded at the Newman Scoring Stage in 20th Century Studios lot at Los Angeles, with Powell conducting a 90-piece orchestra and employing a 60-voice choir for the score, performing Inuit phrases.
 Powell's regular composers Batu Sener and Paul Mounsey, provided additional music.